vatesfr/xen-orchestra/docs/xoa.md

 * 2GB of RAM
 * 15GB of disk (10GB for `/` and 5GB for `/var`)

-For usage on huge infrastructure (more than 500+ VMs), feel free to raise the RAM.
+For usage on huge infrastructure (more than 500+ VMs), feel free to increase the RAM.

 ## Deployment

 ### The quickest way

-SSH on your XenServer, and execute this:
+SSH to your XenServer, and execute the following:

 ```
 bash -c "$(curl -s http://xoa.io/deploy)"
 ```

-And follow the instructions:
+Then follow the instructions:

-* Your IP configuration will be requested: it's in **DHCP by default**, otherwise you can enter a fixed IP address (eg `192.168.0.10`)
+* Your IP configuration will be requested: it's set to **DHCP by default**, otherwise you can enter a fixed IP address (eg `192.168.0.10`)
 * If DHCP is selected, the script will continue automatically.
-Otherwise, a netmask, gateway and DNS should be provided.
+Otherwise a netmask, gateway, and DNS should be provided.
 * XOA will be deployed on your default storage repository.
 You can move it elsewhere anytime after.

 ### The alternative

-Download XOA on xen-orchestra.com.
+Download XOA from xen-orchestra.com.
 Once you've got the XVA file, you can import it with `xe vm-import filename=xoa_unified.xva` or via XenCenter.

-After the VM is imported, you just need to start it with a `xe vm-start vm="XOA Unified"` or with XenCenter.
+After the VM is imported, you just need to start it with `xe vm-start vm="XOA Unified"` or with XenCenter.

 ## Registration

-**The first thing** you need to do with your XOA, is to register.
+**The first thing** you need to do with your XOA is register.
 [Read the documentation on the page dedicated to the updater/register inferface](updater.md).

 ### First console connection

-If you connect in SSH or via console, the default credentials are:
+If you connect via SSH or console, the default credentials are:

 * user: xoa
 * password: xoa

 During your first connection, the system will ask you to:

-* enter again the current password (`xoa`)
+* enter the current password again (`xoa`)
 * enter your new password
 * retype your new password

 When it's done, you'll be disconnected, so reconnect again with your new password.

-Here is an example when you connect in SSH for the first time:
+Here is an example when you connect via SSH for the first time:

 ```
 $ ssh xoa@192.168.100.146